 Spend one night sleeping outside on the ODM playground to gain some insight into what it’s like living on the streets in Denver.
 Sleeping area is fully enclosed from the street.

 Experience what it’s like taking public transportation down Colfax.
 Then get a glimpse of what poverty looks like in the suburbs.

 Dinner at Ethnic Restaurant

-Dine out at an ethnic restaurant to get a glimpse of the diversity of Denver, Aurora, or Lakewood.
+Dine out at an ethnic restaurant to experience the diversity of Denver, Aurora, or Lakewood.
 (For groups who stay longer than two nights).

-Participate in hands-on learning activities that allows groups to look beyond their own needs and explore ideas of poverty and wealth distribution.
+Participate in hands-on learning activities that allow groups to look beyond their own needs and explore ideas of poverty and wealth distribution.